kirangeofran/tp/docs/DeveloperGuide.md

 - The handleCommand function splits the user command into the add and description of book processAddCommand then takes in the description of the book
-- Checks for validity of Book Namee
+- Checks for validity of Book Name
 - Check for empty arguments where the name of book is not keyed in
 - Check whether there is a quantity keyed in
 - Checks for empty quantity argument where quantity is called in the command but not provided